Temples in Bali

 Goa Lawah Klungkung Temple is one of the most important hindu temples in Bali.
 It is a cave temple that is inhabited by a lot of bats.
 That is the uniqueness of this temple.
 You don’t need to worry about the number of bats here because it is guaranteed safety.

-If you want to visit Goa Lawah Klungkung Temple, you should take a tour of East Bali, such as Candidasa, Parasi Beach, or Tenganan village.
+If you want to visit Goa Lawah Klungkung Temple, you should take a tour of East Bali, such as Candidasa, Parasi Beach, or Tenganan village or temple complex.

 8. Tirta Empul Temple – Famous Temple in Bali for Melukat